artistudioxyz/dot-framework/README.md

 Introducing [Aspri (Asisten Pribadi)](https://github.com/artistudioxyz/aspri), it is a simple library written in Go to help you refactor this framework and make it your own.
 - To refactor this framework you can run : `aspri --wp-refactor --path {pathtoproject} --from Dot --to {Projectnamespace} --type {plugin|theme}`
   - or via grunt : `grunt shell:dot_refactor` (you need to set the `{Projectnamespace}` in `Gruntfile.js`)

+### Note - Versions

+- Please don't forget to change the version in `config.json` and `package.json` to your own version.

 ## 📟 Commands